 KellyMom supports breastfeeding and gentle, empathic parenting practices, and we enjoy getting people together to discuss these things.
 The KellyMom community includes both this website and our social media outlets (Facebook page and groups, Twitter, Pinterest, YouTube, etc.).
 These guidelines are for the entire KellyMom community.

-IF YOU HAVE BREASTFEEDING OR PARENTING QUESTIONS, please browse the articles in our main website and/or ask a question in our breastfeeding and parenting forums.
+IF YOU HAVE BREASTFEEDING OR PARENTING QUESTIONS, please browse the articles in our main website.
 Keep in mind that online information is NOT a substitute for an in-person evaluation by a qualified, independent International Board Certified Lactation Consultant (IBCLC).

 - Breastfeeding is the main focus of KellyMom, but not the only focus– many factors (birth, parenting practices, etc.) can affect the breastfeeding relationship.

 - Information is provided for educational purposes only.
-Unless otherwise noted, posted items are not written by doctors or other health care professionals.
+Online information is NOT a substitute for an in-person evaluation by a qualified, independent International Board Certified Lactation Consultant (IBCLC) or your health care provider.
+All material on this website is provided for educational purposes only, although every effort is made to provide accurate and up-to-date information.
+Unless otherwise noted, the articles at this website are not written by doctors or other health care professionals.
 If you are concerned about your health, or that of your child, consult with your health care provider regarding the advisability of any opinions or recommendations with respect to your individual situation.

 - Read more: About this Website

 - Stating your opinion, whether it is “for” or “against” is not an issue.
 Please feel free to do this, as long as your comment is respectful of opposing viewpoints.
 Please remember that KellyMom does not have any control over who posts comments or whether the majority of people posting comments have different opinions than your own.